RLove39/Postman-Collections/README.md

-# QA & API Testing Portfolio
+# Postman & API Testing Portfolio
 Welcome to my project repository.
 I am a Computer Engineering graduate transitioning into **Software Quality Assurance**, with a focus on API testing and automation.

 ## 📁 Projects